removing a share from the storage pool should unwind the files back to the share

 You can then remove that disk from the pool.

-#6 Updated by gboudreau almost 10 years ago
+#6 Updated by gboudreau over 11 years ago

 Document on Greyhole wiki about how to manually move the files out of the storage pool, and back into the share: